Grants panel and internal peer review

 That said, you are likely to work with the following colleagues depending on the source of funding you are looking to apply to:

-‘Preparation’: Up to this point, your application’s status in pFACT will be at ‘preparation’ stage.
-When the project budget is finalised it will be progressed to ‘Research Manager Approval’.
+‘Preparation’: Up to this point, your application’s status in Worktribe will be at ‘Bid development’ stage.
+When the project budget is finalised it will be progressed to ‘Bid approval’.

 ‘Faculty Management Approval’: Faculty Management review and approval will be sought from the Chair of the Grants Panel Prof. David Evans (Associate Dean, Research & Knowledge Exchange), who will subsequently seek ‘University Approval’ from RBDO.

 ‘University Approval’: RBDO MUST have receipt of the full, final, application including all attachments, and the corresponding pFACT at least five working days ahead of the external deadline.
 This deadline is not within our Faculty control and failure to reach it in time may result in the bid being either declined or deferred to a subsequent funding round.
 Please note that bids with a full economic cost (fec) over £250,000 have to be referred to the Director of Finance for approval, and that this additional step requires time too.

 If you are preparing your application online via platforms such as JeS, please make sure to give RBDO access to it and submit to the ‘pool’ so that RBDO can validate the application.
 Following this final check ‘University approval’ is given and Worktribe status changes to ‘submitted’.
 When this status is achieved, RBDO will release the bid to the funder electronically or you can submit the application, depending on the funding body being applied to.

 In instances where the application requires wet signatures: It is the applicant’s responsibility to secure the signatures but the Research Office will facilitate where possible and sufficient time is given.
 If the application needs the signature of Sarah Taylor as admin/finance representative for the University, all other signatures should be in place first.